 ‘Equipped with his five senses, man explores the universe around him and calls the adventure science.’
 Edwin Powell Hubble

 At St Catherine’s Catholic Primary School, we aim to deliver a Science curriculum that is memorable, engaging and meaningful, with ‘working scientifically’ at its core.
 Our curriculum enables pupils to acquire and develop the knowledge, skills and vocabulary they need to be successful Scientists.
 It provides the opportunity for children to develop, apply and embed their skills through linked topic learning, building on previously established skills and knowledge.
+We take our learning in Science outdoors at every opportunity and strive to develop pupils’ understanding of the world around them.

 Children regularly plan, carry out and evaluate experiments and observations.
 By the end of their time at St Catherine’s, pupils are able to pose questions that they can then form investigations around and present their findings in a scientific format.